vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 script in the Jammu & Kashmir Government Research Library \(Srinagar, Ms. No. 1346\), the title of which is written as ā. pu, taken to mean ādipurāṇa.
 On the cover of this

-fragment the title Mārtāṇd

-. amāhātmya has been written in another hand.
+fragment the title Mārtāṇḍamāhātmya has been written in another hand.
 The frag-

 ment itself is without colophoṇ The text has been edited by Yasuke Ikari & Takao Hayashi \(1994\), who also give a concordance with the corresponding passages in the Kr̥tyakalpataru and Kr̥tyaratnākara where the text is quoted as Brahmapurāṇa.
 The same fragment corresponds partly with the text of the Nīlamatapurāṇa.